glpi-project/doc/source/modules/assistance/tickets/ticketopening.rst

   Allows to associate an item of the inventory with the ticket.
 The content of the list depends upon parameters defined in user's profile (see :doc:`Administer user profile </modules/administration/profiles/profiles>`.

 * **Watchers**:
   Allows to add a watcher and to define notification parameters.
-Only members of the requester group can be added.

   .. hint::